Mind and Spirit

 In addition, social connections are also important to living a healthy life.
 Human beings are social creatures, so most of us thrive on at least some social interactions.
 Connecting with families and friends is invaluable in living day-to-day with pulmonary hypertension.
 Many people also find support and comfort in faith-based organizations.
 These connections can help you on many levels.
 Others find support on social media-based support pages.
 These can be a great resource.
 However, if you do have questions about information shared on these pages, please reach out to your PH team.

 Mindfulness and meditation have gained popularity to assist with working through stress and anxiety.
 There are organizations as well as applications (apps) for learning these techniques.
-Headspace and Calm are popular apps, and Ten Percent Happier is another great app that has lessons on how to practice mindfulness and meditation.
+Headspace and Calm are popular apps, and Ten Percent Happier is another great appoption that has lessons on how to practice mindfulness and meditation.
 Mindful.org is a website which also offers several mindfulness and meditation suggestions with descriptions of the free programs as well as pricing for some of the more comprehensive ones.
-If you do yoga or Pilates, or if you work with a therapist, you may have done exercises that center on the breath.
+If you do yoga or Pilates, or if you work with a therapist, you may also have opportunities to focus on breathing and relaxation that may be helpful for relaxation and refocusing.

 Exercise is also really important for managing stress.
 The physical release of movement and motion can help alleviate the physical issues that accompany stressful situations.
 In the book, The Burnout Code, the authors discuss the differences in stressors and stress.
 While stressors may be persistent, the physiologic response to the stressors, meaning what our body does in reaction to the stressors, is something we can help alleviate, and movement/exercise is one really effective way to do this.